NeuroJS/topogrid/README.md

 # topogrid
-javascript library for interpolation of topographic EEG plots
+a node module for interpolation of topographic EEG plots

+# to install
+npm install topogrid

+#example usage